Automorphisms of the little disks operad with torsion coefficients: Review of -complete stable homotopy theory

 Given a stable $\infty$-category $\icat{C}$, we denote by $\map_{\icat{C}}(-,-)$ the mapping spectrum and by $\Map_{\icat{C}}(-,-)$ the mapping space (which is the infinite-loop space of the mapping spectrum).

-For $E$ a spectrum, we denote by $L_pE$ the localization of $E$ with respect to the homology theory $S\ZZ/p$.
+For $E$ a spectrum, we denote by $L_pE$ the localization of $E$ with respect to the homology theory represented by $S\ZZ/p$ (the Moore spectrum of the group $\ZZ/p$).
 Note that by \cite[Theorem 3.1.]{bousfieldlocalization}, this coincides with the $H\ZZ/p$-localization if $E$ is bounded below.
 For $E$ a bounded below spectrum with finitely generated homotopy groups, the map $E\to L_pE$ induces the map $E_*\to E_*\otimes\ZZ_p$ on homotopy groups.

 We denote by $\sp_{p-fin}$ the smallest full stable subcategory of $\sp$ containing the spectrum $H\ZZ/p$.
 This can also be described as the full subcategory of $\sp$ spanned by the spectra whose homotopy groups are finite $p$-groups and are almost all $0$.